-The charger switching frequency can be adjusted $\pm 18\%$ to solve EMI issue via SMBus command.
+The charger switching frequency can be adjusted ±18% to solve EMI issue via SMBus command.
 ChargeOption() bit [9]=0 disable the frequency adjust function.
 To enable frequency adjust function, set ChargeOption() bit[9]=1.
 Set ChargeOption() bit [10]=0 to reduce switching frequency, set bit[10]=1 to increase switching frequency.
 If frequency is reduced, for a fixed inductor the current ripple is increased.
-The inductor value must be carefully selected, so that it will not trigger a cycle-by-cycle peak over current protection even for the worst condition such as higher input voltage, 50% duty cycle, lower inductance and lower switching frequency.
+Inductor value must be carefully selected so that it will not trig cycle-by-cycle peak over current protection even for the worst condition such as higher input voltage, 50% duty cycle, lower inductance and lower switching frequency.